 Keyword searching across citations, abstracts and full text of articles (even if the full text isn't available to you).

-Enhance efficiency by adjusting these Google Scholar settings so that
+Enhance efficiency by adjusting your Google Scholar settings so that